jonathanmorgan/context_text/README.md

             'taggit',
         )

-- you can also add sourcenet and django_config using the new django Config classes, rather than the app name:
+- you can also add sourcenet and django_config using the new django Config classes (stored by default in apps.py in the root of the application), rather than the app name:

         INSTALLED_APPS = (
             'django.contrib.auth',